Recently Published Issues

-Diabetes is a systemic disease which causes higher than normal blood sugar levels, and results in a number of symptoms and complications of varying severity.
+Diabetes is a systemic disease which causes higher than normal blood sugar levels and results in a number of symptoms and complications of varying severity.
 While the symptoms and complications are similar, treatment will vary depending on the type of diabetes that is diagnosed.
 The disease is classified into various types, based upon the underlying pathophysiology.

 Thus, a diagnosis of diabetes is usually classified as either Type I or diabetes Mellitus (DM); or Type II or Diabetes Insipidus (DI).
-Type I diabetes is caused by failure of the beta cells in the pancreas to produce sufficient insulin; while Type II diabetes is due to cells’ inability to recognize the insulin that is being produced; a phenomenon known as ‘insulin resistance’.
-Gestational diabetes is a third, less common type of diabetes specific to pregnant women.
+Type I diabetes is caused by the failure of the beta cells in the pancreas to produce sufficient insulin; while Type II diabetes is due to cells’ inability to recognize the insulin that is being produced; a phenomenon known as ‘insulin resistance’.
+Gestational diabetes is a third, less common type of diabetes-specific to pregnant women.

-DROJ strives to provide widespread and open access to detailed, up-to-date, and reliable information of the highest quality on all matters related to diabetes – including: effective disease prevention measures, management strategies, and pharmacological treatments; innovative research findings and applications; and associated disorders – through Openventio Publisher’s Open Journal approach.
+DROJ strives to provide widespread and open access to detailed, up-to-date, and reliable information of the highest quality on all matters related to diabetes – including effective disease prevention measures, management strategies, and pharmacological treatments; innovative research findings and applications; and associated disorders – through Openventio Publisher’s Open Journal approach.

 Aims and Scope

 Diabetes Research – Open Journal (DROJ) is dedicated to the open dissemination of scientific information and robust discussion in all areas relating to diabetes, amongst professionals with diverse backgrounds and varying perspectives, such as researchers, educators, public health professionals, and clinicians.
-The DROJ audience includes physicians, surgeons, nurses, and other clinicians from a wide array of specialties, researchers, educators and students.
+The DROJ audience includes physicians, surgeons, nurses, and other clinicians from a wide array of specialties, researchers, educators, and students.